 Insureon’s licensed agents typically recommend a business owner’s policy over a standalone general liability policy.
 A BOP combines general liability insurance with commercial property insurance to protect your landscaping business property, and costs less than purchasing each policy separately.

 Among landscaping businesses that purchase general liability with Insureon, 68% pay between $400 and $800 per year.
-High-risk businesses tend to pay more for this policy.
+Larger businesses with more customers tend to pay more for this policy, as the risk of a customer accident increases.

 Businesses with large premises, such as a commercial tree service company, typically pay more for general liability insurance than smaller businesses like a landscape designer.
 Your industry risk, building maintenance, years in operation, and your location will also affect your premium.